xuxueli/xxl-job/doc/XXL-JOB-English-Documentation.md

 #### 5.5 Task "run mode" analysis
 ##### 5.5.1 "Bean模式" task
-Development steps：go and see "chapter 3" .
+Development steps:go and see "chapter 3" .
-principle： every Bean mode task is a Spring Bean instance and it is maintained in executor project’s Spring container. task class nedd to add “@JobHander(value="name")” annotation, because executor identify task bean instance in spring container through annotation.
+principle: every Bean mode task is a Spring Bean instance and it is maintained in executor project’s Spring container. task class nedd to add “@JobHander(value="name")” annotation, because executor identify task bean instance in spring container through annotation.
 Task class nedd to implements interface IJobHandler, task logic code in method execute(), the task logic in execute() method will be executed when executor received a schedule request from schedule center.

 ##### 5.5.2 "GLUE模式(Java)" task
-Development steps：go and see "chapter 3" .
+Development steps:go and see "chapter 3" .
 Principle : every "GLUE模式(Java)" task code is a class implemets interface IJobHandler, when executor received schedule request from schedule center these code will be loaded by Groovy classloader and instantiate into a Java object and inject spring bean service declared in this code at the same time（please confirm service and class reference in Glue code exist in executor project）, then call the object’s execute() method and execute task logic.

 #### 5.5.3 GLUE模式(Shell) + GLUE模式(Python)
-Development steps：go and see "chapter 3" .
+Development steps:go and see "chapter 3" .
-principle：the source code of script task is maintained in schedule center and script logic will be executed in executor. when script task was triggered, executor will load script source code and generate a script file on the machine where executor was deployed, the script will be called by java code, the script output log will be written to the task log file in real time so that we can monitor script execution in real time through schedule center, the return code 0 stands for success other for fail.
+principle:the source code of script task is maintained in schedule center and script logic will be executed in executor. when script task was triggered, executor will load script source code and generate a script file on the machine where executor was deployed, the script will be called by java code, the script output log will be written to the task log file in real time so that we can monitor script execution in real time through schedule center, the return code 0 stands for success other for fail.

 All supported types of scripts as shown beloes:

-    - shell script：shell script task will be enabled when select "GLUE模式(Shell)"as task run mode.
+    - shell script:shell script task will be enabled when select "GLUE模式(Shell)"as task run mode.
     - python script: python script task will be enabled when select " GLUE模式(Python)"as task run mode.

 ##### 5.5.4 executor
-Executor is actually an embedded Jetty server with default port 9999, as shown below（parameter：xxl.job.executor.port）.
+Executor is actually an embedded Jetty server with default port 9999, as shown below（parameter:xxl.job.executor.port）.

 ![输入图片说明](https://static.oschina.net/uploads/img/201703/10174923_TgNO.png "在这里输入图片标题")